-As always, the onsite Registration desk, Check-in, trip starters, and the Bazaar are located at the Morro Bay Community Center, 1001 Kennedy Way.
+Program volunteers have almost completed preparations for the 2016 Festival (our 20th!) and will post events in October 2015.
+As always, the onsite Registration desk, check-in, trip starters, and the Bazaar will be located at the Morro Bay Community Center, 1001 Kennedy Way.

 To stay in touch with the Festival and birding in SLO county, 'like' our Facebook Page.